-In the bedroom of Angela’s son Topher, we see him playing with a toy inspired by Dr. Manhattan and building his own version of Veidt’s mansion, but the deepest Easter egg is the fact that a kid has a version of Salvador Dali’s The Persistence of Memory on his wall.
+In the bedroom of Angela’s son Topher, we see him playing with a toy inspired by Doctor Manhattan and building his own version of Veidt’s mansion, but the deepest Easter egg is the fact that a kid has a version of Salvador Dalí’s The Persistence of Memory on his wall.
 Clocks, clocks, everywhere.

 A Red Flower Bouquet

 There’s a shot of Angela in the second episode that’s a clever visual callback to the opening of the comic book.
-As Angela holds red flowers in front of her, its meant to recall the same pose and bouquet in the hands of Lauria Juspeczyk in the book.
-Lest you think this is a stretch, director Nichole Kassell basically confirmed it to SYFY.
+Angela’s holding red flowers in front of her is meant to recall the same pose and bouquet in the hands of Lauria Juspeczyk in the book.
+Lest you think this is a stretch, director Nichole Kassell basically confirmed it to Syfy.

 EPISODE 3: “She Was Killed by Space Junk”